About the Lifeline Classic

 The event includes a series of workout sessions, fitness challenges, and fun activities that

-The surfing is a huge day of fun at the end of the fundraising efforts of all the teams and we have a range of people who compete.
-You can use whatever you like to join in the Lifeline Classic – short boards, long boards, paddle boards, body boards, foamies, or whatever you’re most comfortable with.
+The surf contest is a huge day of fun at the end of the fundraising efforts of all the teams.
+We have a range of people who compete.
+You can use whatever you like to join in the Lifeline Surf Classic – short boards, long boards, paddle boards, body boards, foamies, or whatever you’re most comfortable with.
 You can even fancy dress.

 How does the day run?

-The Lifeline Classic starts with the fundraising presentation at 10am, which team captains must be present for, then team captains choose a pro-surfer to join their team in order of fundraising totals.
+The Lifeline Surf Classic starts with the fundraising presentation at 8am, which team captains must be present for, then team captains choose a pro-surfer to join their team in order of fundraising totals.

 There are four 50-minute heats with a maximum of four teams in the Open Division.